 Aaron has experience with a vast number of federal and New York employment matters, including: anti-discrimination laws such as Title VII, ADA, ADEA, Equal Pay Act, and New York State and City Human Rights Laws; wage and hour laws such as the FLSA and New York Labor Law; New York trade secret and restrictive covenant laws; Title III of the ADA; state, federal, and local leave laws such as the FMLA, New York State Paid Family Leave Act, and New York City Sick and Safe Earned Time Act; ERISA; employment contract and implied contract claims; whistleblower claims; WARN Acts; and defamation claims.

 Aaron serves as co-chair of the Employment Disputes Committee of the International Institute for Conflict Prevention & Resolution (CPR).
-He also serves on the Brooklyn Law School Alumni Association Board of Directors.
+He also serves on the Brooklyn Law School Alumni Association Board of Directors and the New York Chapter of the European American Chamber of Commerce.
 Since 2007, Aaron has been an active member of the Federal Bar Council Inn of Court.